wp-plugins/speed-contact-bar/README.txt

 == Frequently Asked Questions ==

+= What does the plugin need to work fine? =

+Speed Contact bar requires two conditions fullfilled:

+1. The WordPress installation version is equal or greater than 3.5.1
+2. The theme supports the body_class() function for a fine style if the contact bar should be fixed on top of the pages

 = I want to display this and that.
 How to add it? =

 Write your request in the plugin's [support forum at wordpress.org](http://wordpress.org/support/plugin/speed-contact-bar).
 I will try to take a look and answer as soon as possible.